Planning to visit Australia?

 In my opinion, the best way to see what this vast country of ours has to offer is to take one of these classic road trips in Australia.

 Especially if you have kids like us, road trips make family travel more practical, cost effective and allow for so much flexibility.

 As a traveling family, we can’t rate an around Australia road trip highly enough as a memorable travel experience.
 We like nothing more than throwing our bags in the back, putting some tunes on and hitting the open road.

 Instead of flying from point A to B and missing everything in between, the journey becomes just as memorable as the destination.

 We recently completed an 18-month road trip around Australia and this post breaks down our best road trips in Australia.

-But, even if you only have a few weeks to travel in Australia, each of these Australian road trips can be driven in a 1-2 week period but for some of them, we recommend you take longer though!
+But, even if you follow our two week vacation itinerary or three week itinerary for Australia, each of these Australian road trips can be driven in a 1-2 week period but for some of them, we recommend you take longer!